Sep 21, 2020

 Vehicle safety features help reduce the risk of crashes.
 Unfortunately, they rarely lower insurance.
-The overall safety rating of a vehicle will have a bigger impact on insurance premiums.
+The overall vehicle safety rating will have a bigger impact on lower policy costs.

 Sometime, advanced safety features can actually increase insurance premiums.
 Why?
 Advanced safety features and technology are more expensive to repair due to the sensors and electronics.
 This drives up the cost of a car insurance claim.